Debt, gambling and greed

-In June 2010 the United States federal government debt passed the $13 trillion mark.
-The figure had increased by $2.4 trillion in the previous 18 months.
-And it excludes money owed by the different USA state governments, and by business and individuals.
-Thirteen trillion is a number so frighteningly large that it is difficult to comprehend its magnitude.
+In 2015 the United States federal government debt passed the $18 trillion mark.
+The figure increased by $8 trillion in the previous 6 years.
+And it excludes money owed by the different USA state governments and by business and individuals.
+Eighteen trillion is a number so frighteningly large that it is difficult to comprehend its magnitude.
 The following example may help:

-A million dollars may seem like a lot of money to you, but it is a grain of sand in the desert compared to $13 trillion.
+A million dollars may seem like a lot of money to you but it is a grain of sand in the desert compared to $18 trillion.

-In spite of this alarming situation, the US dollar has been strengthening in the last few weeks, compared to the Euro, the British pound and the Japanese yen.
-This is because, if the US federal government debt is bad, the level of debt in Britain, Ireland, Greece, Spain, Italy, Portugal, Japan and several eastern European countries is even worse.
+In spite of this alarming situation the US dollar has stayed strong compared to the Euro, the British pound and the Japanese yen.
+This is because if the US federal government debt is bad the level of debt in Britain, Ireland, Greece, Spain, Italy, Portugal, Japan and several eastern European countries is even worse.
 One financial commentator described this not as a beauty contest but as an ugly contest.
 The fiscal situation in much of the developed world is so terrible that it actually makes the USA look good.

-In fact, the Bible gives no instruction on borrowing, and certainly does not forbid financial debt.
+In fact, the Bible gives no instruction on borrowing and does not forbid financial debt.
 The phrase “neither borrower nor lender be”, which many people think comes from the Bible, is actually taken from the writings of Shakespeare.

 Likewise, when it comes to gambling, the Bible says nothing.
 Small-stake games of chance have provided entertainment for the people of many cultures from the dawn of time.